williamdemeo/Czerny/README.md

 Sample Output
 -------------
-If you run the main() function with input n=5, this is what a small segment of the output looks like:
+Below is some sample output when running the main() function with input n=5.
+The Min reset length shows the length of the smallest reset word for the current automaton.
+The MaxMin reset length stores the largest of these min reset words across all 5-state automata on two letters.
+If the Czerny Conjecture is correct, this MaxMin reset length must be no larger than 16 = (5-1)^2.

     ======== Automaton 24899 ========
     Sep 30, 2013 6:38:56 PM org.uacalc.alg.FreeAlgebra makeUniverse